Zanatticus/FPGA-AES-Accelerator/README.md

 To find the Power Monitor portion of the project please switch to branch PowerMonitor

-In there navigate to the following directory for up to date Power Monitor progress
+In there navigate to the following directory for up to date Power Monitor progress:
+Project_Update_Final/Hacking_Time/FINALPROJECTFILES